Sporting KC II Returns to Kansas City to Face Austin FC II After Back-To-Back Wins

 - Sporting KC II Returns to Kansas City to Face Austin FC II After Back-To-Back Wins - Sporting Kansas City II

-- Timbers2 Take on Real Monarchs in Eugene, Ore. - Portland Timbers 2

-- Colorado Rapids 2 Take on North Texas SC for Third and Final Time this Season - Colorado Rapids 2
+- Colorado Rapids 2 Sign Rapids Academy Defender Vincent Rinaldi - Colorado Rapids 2

-- Revolution II Visit Carolina Core FC on Saturday - New England Revolution II
+- Carolina Core FC Sign Forward Jesus Ibarra - Carolina Core FC

-- Sporting KC II Stages Incredible Second-Half Comeback to Defeat Whitecaps FC 2 on the Road - Sporting Kansas City II
+- FC Cincinnati Add Andrés Dávila to Roster Via Short-Term Agreement - FC Cincinnati 2

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.